 - 90 credits in courses

-When you have recieved your PhD you can also participate in the Conferment Ceremony that takes place twice a year.
+When you have received your PhD you can also participate in the Conferment Ceremony that takes place twice a year.